opensearch-project/documentation-website/_search-plugins/ubi/ubi-dashboard-tutorial.md

 Save that visualization and it will be added to your new dashboard.
 Now that you have a visualization on your dashboard, you can save your dashboard.

-## 4) Add a "Tag Cloud" vizualization to your dashboard
+## 4) Add a "tag cloud" vizualization to your dashboard
 Let's add a word cloud for trending searches.
-Choose the Tag Cloud visualization of the terms in the `message` field where the javascript client logs the raw text that the user searches on.
+Choose the Tag Cloud visualization of the terms in the `message` field where the JavaScript client logs the raw text that the user searches on.
 (Note: the true query, as processed by OpenSearch with filters, boosting, and so on will be in the `.{store}_queries` index, but what we are looking at is the `message` field of the `.{store}_events` index, where the JavaScript client captures what the user actually typed. )
 ![Word Cloud]({{site.url}}{{site.baseurl}}/images/ubi/tag_cloud1.png "Word Cloud")

 **But there's a problem!** The `message` field is on *every* event --not only query/search events-- and can be used in anyway the client developer decides to use it; so, it can contain error messages, debug messages, click information, and so on.